How To Choose a Pest Control Company

 Treatment Methods

-It is now common for companies to begin with more environmentally friendly options before employing harsh pesticides, following a technique called Integrated Pest Management (IPM).
+Many companies will start with more environmentally friendly options before employing pesticides, following a technique called Integrated Pest Management (IPM).
 When using IPM, the following steps are taken:

-- Use chemical controls only if needed, and always with other methods for effective long-term pest management.
+- Employ chemical controls only when required, and always with other controls for effective long-term pest management.